Paul and Sandy's Too

-The Chatham Historical Society is organizing a walking tour of Paul’s and Sandy’s, Too Garden Center at 93 East High St. in East Hampton on Saturday, September 15 at 3:00pm
+The Chatham Historical Society is organizing a Guided Tour of Paul’s and Sandy’s, Too Garden Center at 93 East High Street in East Hampton on Saturday, September 15 at 3:00pm

 Visitors will learn the history of the garden center and tour its stores, greenhouses, Pumpkintown USA, and get a wagon ride tour of the center’s property.
-The walk is sponsored East Hampton Parks and Recreation Dept.
+This years Guided Tour is sponsored by the East Hampton Parks and Recreation Department.

 In 1991, during one of their road trips to Vermont, Paul & Sandy came across these pumpkin-headed scarecrows along the side of the road.
 It stopped them in their tracks.
 They took pictures and their wheels started turning!
 What a fantastic way to drive some business in the fall, a time generally slow in the garden center business.